Capello still waiting for first win as Jiangsu held

-HONG KONG Fabio Capello's wait for his first Chinese Super League win continues after his Jiangsu Suning side were held to a 0-0 draw by Beijing Guoan on Monday evening.
+HONG KONG (Reuters) - Fabio Capello's wait for his first Chinese Super League win continues after his Jiangsu Suning side were held to a 0-0 draw by Beijing Guoan on Monday evening.

 The Italian took over at the Nanjing-based club earlier in the month following Choi Yong-soo's resignation, but he has yet to turn around the team's fortunes, with the draw against Beijing the second game without a win in the league for the former England manager.